SOCIAL JUSTICE:

 DETAILED OUTLINE OF "SOCIAL JUSTICE":

-TO ACCESS THE EXPANDED PROFESSOR'S NOTES AND MAJOR THEMES
+TO ACCESS THE EXPANDED PROFESSOR'S NOTES, MAJOR THEMES, AND COURSE NARRATIVE

 IN THIS COURSE, CLICK ON: